- November 29, 2019

 - The Member acknowledges that the duties and taxes provided per package prior to entry into Canada are only estimates of what the Member may pay to Customs to import the specific contents of each package.
 These values are not finalized and may be adjusted by the discretion of the Canadian Customs Authorities.
 CBP has full right to pass on any adjustments and additional charges to the Member and these fees will be added to the final amount charged to the Member once it arrives in Canada.
 The Member agrees that package(s) will not be released to them until all outstanding fees have been paid in full to CBP.
 Should there be any disagreement in the duties and taxes charged, it is the Member’s responsibility to bring this to the attention of Canadian Customs.
 CBP will have no involvement with settling duties and taxes disputes once the package(s) has cleared Customs.

 - Business shipments are required to be marked and processed as business packages.
-It is the responsibility of the the Member to notify CBP when these packages are business related (if not already marked as such).
+It is the responsibility of the Member to notify CBP when these packages are business related (if not already marked as such).

-- Upon request the Member will promptly provide adequate supporting documentation in the form of an invoice or receipt to confirm the declared value for their package to CBP and Canadian Customs.
-The Member fully understands that failure to provide supporting documents may result in CBP returning the package back to the sender with the Member paying additional processing and shipping fees, CBP disposing the package or the Member forfeiting the package ownership to CBP.
+- Upon request, the Member will promptly provide adequate supporting documentation in the form of an invoice or receipt to confirm the declared value for their package to CBP and Canadian Customs.
+The Member fully understands that failure to provide supporting documents may result in CBP returning the package back to the sender with the Member paying additional processing and shipping fees, CBP disposing of the package or the Member forfeiting the package ownership to CBP.

 - The Member acknowledges and agrees that all shipments may be subject to internal compliance checks by CBP, along with any external compliance checks performed by Canadian Customs Authorities.
 For clarity, this means any and all packages may be opened to confirm the accuracy of the declared information set by the Member.
-Any liabilities, penalties and additional charges for discrepancies in the value declared or inaccuracy of information provided will be charged to the Member.
+Any liabilities, penalties and additional charges for discrepancies in the value declared or inaccuracy of the information provided will be charged to the Member.
 The Member may also be subject to civil and criminal penalties for making false or fraudulent statements to the Canadian Government or for the violation of any Canadian laws on importing of goods.

 - Should the value be incorrectly declared by the Member, CBP reserves the right to make the necessary corrections to the declared value on behalf of the Member based on the competitive retail pricing available at the time of inspection.
-All documents requested must be provided promptly to CBP in order to prepare the package for custom clearance.
-The Member fully understands that repackaging to original shipped condition are not the responsibility of CBP and Canadian Customs.
+All documents requested must be provided promptly to CBP in order to prepare the package for customs clearance.
+The Member fully understands that repackaging to the original shipped condition are not the responsibility of CBP and Canadian Customs.

 - Special Handling Fees for packages that are not typical in nature will apply to package(s) that fall within these specifications.
 It is at the discretion of CBP to determine which package(s) require special handling and any applicable charges will be applied.
 The Member agrees to pay in full the additional charges, along with any other outstanding fees owed to CBP.
 For further details refer to our Rates page.